mostalive/property-based-tutorial/exercises/hsmoney/references.md

 underlying modules, this is a good place to start exploring the API in depth.

-## Integratiion with other test frameworks
+## Integration with other test frameworks

 ## Hspec

-The [Hspec](http://hspec.github.io/quickcheck.html) github page has a working example of a quickcheck property inside an hspec describe block.
+The [Hspec](http://hspec.github.io/quickcheck.html) Github page has a working example of a quickcheck property inside an hspec describe block.

 ## Tasty